abigailwillow/connection-problem/README.md

-# connection_problem
+# WARNING: Connection Problem

-Shitty sbox addon
+## Auto-disconnect in: 69.0 seconds

+S&box addon which lets you idle on the connection problem screen